GSDC Transformer: An Efficient and Effective Cue Fusion for Monocular Multi-Frame Depth Estimation: Conclusion

 \section{Conclusion}

 This paper proposes the GSDC Transformer as an efficient and effective component for cue fusion in monocular multi-frame depth estimation.
+The primary objective of this paper is to introduce a design paradigm about granularity and sparseness in cue fusion, considering both overall and dynamic scenes.
 We enhance the granularity of cue representation and utilize deformable attention to learn their relationships at a fine scale, resulting in a significant improvement in overall precision.
 However, due to the significant displacement of moving objects between frames, sparse attention is inadequate for exploring the relationships between their cues, resulting in a precision drop.
 To address this issue, we first represent scene attributes in the form of super tokens without relying on precise shapes.
 Subsequently, we select a specific number of candidates using the TopK function.
 Within each super token attribute to dynamic scenes, the relevant cues are gathered, and local dense relationships are learned to enhance cue fusion.
 Experiments demonstrate that our method achieves state-of-the-art performance on the KITTI dataset, ranking first and second for overall and dynamic scenes, respectively, and our fusion method achieves nearly a 20\% reduction in FLOPs.

+While our method demonstrates competitive performance, its precision in dynamic scenes falls short of certain state-of-the-art methods.
+In future work, we will continue to refine the compensation mechanism and framework to bolster performance specifically in dynamic scenes.
+Notably, the training of the super dynamic scene mask prediction module needs ground truth for dynamic scenes, incurring additional costs for manual labeling.
+Consequently, we also aim to devise an adaptive compensation to mitigate the reliance on this manual labeling.